 Dear Students and Families,

-Welcome to Marrs Magnet School.
+Welcome to R.M.
+Marrs Magnet Center.
 My name is Panyoua N. Yang and I am the Gifted/Talented (GT) Facilitator.
 I look forward to communicating with you throughout the school year.

 Marrs Magnet School has maintained an outstanding record of academic excellence.
 Students who attend Marrs are well prepared to meet the academic challenges of high school.
 Our mission is to provide a rigorous academic experience that is based on research and best practices and enables all students to achieve their highest potential.